thiagopereira19/thiagopereira19/README.md

 <h2 align="left">Hi 👋!
-My name is Thiago Pereira  🇧🇷</h2>
+My name is Thiago Pereira </h2>

-- 🎓 Graduando em Ciências da Computação na Universidade Estadual de Santa Cruz - UESC
+- 🎓 Computer Science student at the State University of Santa Cruz - UESC  🇧🇷
-- 🚀 Sempre em busca de aprender novas tecnologias e melhorar minhas habilidades.
+- 🚀 Always seeking to learn new technologies and improve my skills.

 ###